samlopezruiz/TimeseriesQuantileForecast/README.md

 ## Model
 The forecasting model used in this work is presented in the following paper (not of my authorship ): https://arxiv.org/pdf/1912.09363.pdf <br>
-and its respective code can be found in: https://github.com/google-research/google-research/tree/master/tft The model consists on a novel attention-based architecture which combines high-performance multi-horizon forecasting with interpretable insights into temporal dynamics. <br>
+and its respective code can be found in: https://github.com/google-research/google-research/tree/master/tft. <br>
+The model consists on a novel attention-based architecture which combines high-performance multi-horizon forecasting with interpretable insights into temporal dynamics. <br>